Why talking about school is hard

 Your child will probably be tired and hungry or thinking about other things when she first gets home.
 So easing the transition from school or after-school activities to home can help your child feel more like talking.

-Simple, specific questions about parts of the day can get your child talking.
+Simple, positive and specific questions about parts of the day can get your child talking.
 For example:

 - What was fun?